-- The project director will meet with ISBE Early Childhood staff at least one or two times quarterly. - The project director will attend at least one ISBE Early Intervention to ECSE Transition Guidance Committee meeting quarterly. - Requested Child Find materials will be developed, produced, and disseminated quarterly with 100 percent compliance. - Quarterly progress reports will be submitted as well as quarterly updates to the end-of-year report on screening information and materials distribution.
+- The project director will meet with ISBE Early Childhood Development staff at least one or two times quarterly. - The project director will attend at least one ISBE Early Intervention to ECSE Transition Guidance Committee meeting quarterly. - Requested Child Find materials will be developed, produced, and disseminated quarterly with 100 percent compliance. - Quarterly progress reports will be submitted as well as quarterly updates to the end-of-year report on screening information and materials distribution. - Results of annual needs assessment for referral sources will be submitted with 100 percent compliance.